How do you maintain compliance with gambling regulations in 2026?

 - Paid media restrictions (platform policies) and ad approval workflows

-Practically, adopt standard copy blocks for required disclosures, maintain a library of pre-approved creatives, and run a formal ad-review workflow that includes legal and operator compliance sign-off.
-Implement platform-specific compliance checks and document reasons for any policy exceptions.
+In practice, use standard copy blocks for required disclosures, maintain a library of approved creatives, and run a formal ad-review workflow that includes legal or operator compliance sign-off where required.
+Apply platform-specific checks before submission, because an ad that satisfies one channel’s policy may still fail another’s.
+Document any exception, including who approved it and why.

 Practical implementation steps for affiliates

 Turn policy into process with an operational checklist that teams use before launch.
-Repeatable steps reduce human error and create an audit trail.
+Repeatable steps reduce human error, make responsibilities clear, and create an audit trail that is useful during reviews or incident response.

 - Identify target jurisdictions and map applicable rules